What is Incrementality?

 Once your team has enough perspective and data to answer some of the aforementioned questions, you’ll be able to establish a performance baseline by channel and by partner vertical (e.g. content, loyalty, mass media, coupon/voucher, brand-to-brand, mobile, etc.).

 Too often, brands claim that their affiliate partners aren’t driving incremental value.
 However, in most cases, those affiliate partners don’t have a clear understanding of what the brand’s definition of incrementality is or how it’s being measured/evaluated.
-This missing information makes it difficult for them and the program management team to support those outcomes.
+This missing information makes it difficult for them and the programme management team to support those outcomes.

 In addition, some brands perceive certain partner types (e.g. content, coupon, loyalty, etc.) to be more incremental than others, which may or may not be accurate.
-It all comes back to what the brand’s unique definition of incrementality is for their affiliate program, their business, etc.
+It all comes back to what the brand’s unique definition of incrementality is for their affiliate programme, their business, etc.

 It is also necessary to communicate incrementality goals to your affiliate partners so they understand why certain decisions are made, and what success looks like for both themselves and the brands they are working with.